dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/0-foundations/the-heavy-lean-split.md

 When actively conjugated in the present tense, these verbs shed this structural weight, reducing to a lean, functional base.
 Conversely, when the concept solidifies into a concrete noun, it retains the heavy morphological spelling of the infinitive.

 #### Regular Conjugations
 These verbs strip down to a lean root for present tense actions (`pit`, `uip`) but take standard suffixation in their past tense.

+*(Note: While the base words are distinct, adding an **-s** makes the 3rd-person verb and plural noun visually identical: "hie pits" vs. "þe pits").*

 | Inglisce Verb Infinitive | Conjugations | Definitions |
 | :--- | :--- | :--- |